YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP LOAD detects the file format (BINARY/ZWR/GO) based on the file header of the extracted files from MUPIP EXTRACT, ^%GO and DSE.

-* -FORMAT=BINARY only applies to GDS files.
-A BINARY format file loads significantly faster than a GO or ZWR format file. -FORMAT=BINARY works with data in a proprietary format. -FORMAT=BINARY has one header record, therefore LOAD -FORMAT=BINARY starts active work with record number two (2).
+* :code:`-format=binary` only applies to GDS files.
+A BINARY format file loads significantly faster than a GO or ZWR format file.
+FORMAT=BINARY works with data in a proprietary format.
+FORMAT=BINARY has one header record, therefore LOAD FORMAT=BINARY starts active work with record number two (2).

-* -FORMAT={ZWR|GO} applies to text files produced by tools such as MUPIP EXTRACT or %GO.
+* FORMAT={ZWR|GO} applies to text files produced by tools such as MUPIP EXTRACT or %GO.

 * For FORMAT={ZWR|GO} UTF-8 files not produced by MUPIP EXTRACT or %GO, the first line of the label must contain the case insensitive text "UTF-8".

-* For all -FORMAT={ZWR|GO} files not produced by MUPIP EXTRACT or %GO, the second line should contain the case insensitive text "ZWR" for zwr format or "GLO" for GO format and the two label lines must contain a total of more than 10 characters.
+* For all FORMAT={ZWR|GO} files not produced by MUPIP EXTRACT or %GO, the second line should contain the case insensitive text "ZWR" for zwr format or "GLO" for GO format and the two label lines must contain a total of more than 10 characters.

-* -FORMAT=GO expects the data in record pairs.
+* FORMAT=GO expects the data in record pairs.
 Each global node requires one record for the key and one for the data.

-* -FORMAT=ZWR expects the data for each global node in a single record.
+* FORMAT=ZWR expects the data for each global node in a single record.

 ~~~~~~~
 -BEGIN